 - Specialised network scanning for specific protocols (such as SIP, IPMI and SNMP)

-For a Penetration Test to be effective, we perform the a large number of manual tests allowing us to simulate real attackers which includes:
+For a Penetration Test to be beneficial, we perform many manual tests allowing us to simulate real attackers which includes, but not limited to:

 - Man-in-the-Middle attacks

-- Exploitation of software that has not been hardened or securely configured
+- The exploitation of software that has not been hardened or securely configured

 - Exploitation and demonstration of known vulnerabilities which are typically detected through network scanning but not verified